-The largest possible job ID is the 7-digit number 9,999,999.
-After this has been reached, job IDs start again at zero.
+The limit for the largest possible job ID defaults to the 7-digit number 9,999,999, but your administrator may have set it to a larger value.
+After the largest job ID has been assigned, PBS starts assigning job IDs again at zero.